LHAGELS/LHAGELS.github.io/_posts/2020-06-12-How-I-visualize-the-composition-of-my-university-programme.md

 {: .text-justify}
 We yield the desired **interactive data visualization** that includes the modules as well as their types and sections:
 {% include posts_25.05.20_3_2_ects_by_modules.html %}
-Beyond this, you can think of including a further layer that reflect your grades in the treemap or plot your grades over time to explore whether your results are constant or vary over time.
+Beyond this, you can think of including a further layer that reflects your grades in the treemap or plot your grades over time to explore whether your results are constant or vary over time.

 Just **feel free** and **be creative**!